aaronanderson/lwdc/README.md

 * Forego the use of the Shadow DOM and create elements in the Light DOM.

 The Light DOM option was used for select components.
 The ::slotted and ::part solution would require upstream changes to Canvas Kit SCSS or a large amount of forked SCSS to replicate [SCSS parent selectors](https://sass-lang.com/documentation/style-rules/parent-selector).
-Likewise the :host-context() solution would require advanced introspection of the SCSS and targeted CSS for child components.Due to the complex nature of the comobox component it does use the Shadow DOM and has [CSS selectors](lib/lwdc-combobox.scss) specifically for error highlighting.
+Likewise the :host-context() solution would require advanced introspection of the SCSS and targeted CSS for child components.
+Due to the complex nature of the comobox component it does use the Shadow DOM and has [CSS selectors](lib/lwdc-combobox.scss) specifically for error highlighting.

 The form related web components are added to the Light DOM and their styles are individually added to the closest shadow DOM or document.
 Typically form components will be wrapped by another custom element or the provided [lwdc-form](lib/lwdc-form.ts) element so the styles will have some isolation and not excessive duplication.